someengineering/resoto.com/docs/getting-started/install-resoto/aws.md

 npm ci
 ```

-### Deploying resoto to AWS using CDK
+### Deploying Resoto to AWS using CDK

-To deploy resoto to AWS, run the following command:
+To deploy Resoto to AWS, run the following command:

 ```bash
 npm run cdk deploy